One of the most common defects found by fire door inspectors is that the door leaf has been over-trimmed.

 Make the frame fit the door – do not cut standard fire doors to size.

 These images show an over trimmed edge of a fire door compared with an untrimmed edge.
-You can see how much weaker the trimmed edge could be.
+You can see how much weaker the trimmed edge could be, potentially compromising the door’s effectiveness in providing up to 60 minutes of fireproof protection.
 Also shown is an image of a ‘Tubeboard’ fire door particleboard core, normally protected by the timber framing around it and the hardwood lipped edges of the door.

-If you are asked to fit a new fire door into an existing door frame, carry out a full survey to make sure this installation can be achieved whilst maintaining the fire resistance performance certification for the door.
+If you are asked to fit a new fire door into an existing door frame, carry out a full survey to make sure this installation can include the appropriate batwing while maintaining the fire resistance performance certification for the door.

 It is far better to fit a complete new fire door assembly or fire door set.
 Compliance matters very much when it comes to fire safety.